TasmanAnalytics/tasman-dbt-mta/docs/configuration.md

 w_shaped_30_days,4,2,2,conversion_category,=,purchase

 ```
+**Schema:**

-`spec`: Short for specification, each spec defines each rule set of a particular attribution model, and be assigned a conversion share value.
-In the example above, it can be seen that 'single touch' models such as first touch and last touch only have 1 spec, whereas more complex multi-touch models will have more than one spec.
+- **`spec`:** Short for specification, each spec defines the rule set of a particular attribution model, and can be assigned a conversion share value.
+In the example above, it can be seen that 'single touch' models such as first touch and last touch only have 1 spec, whereas more complex multi-touch or multi-conversion models will have more than one spec.
-> N.B. where a spec returns true on more than one touch, the conversion share is split equally between the touches.
+> N.B. where a spec matches than one touch, the conversion share is split equally between the touches.

-`rule`: A 1-indexed integer defining the rule number for that spec.
+- **`rule`:** A 1-indexed integer defining the rule number for that spec.
 Each rule is evaluated with OR logic, so if a category has 2 rules, the logic is rule 1 OR rule 2 has to be met for the touch to be assigned that category.
-`part`: A 1-indexed integer defining parts of a rule.
+- **`part`:** A 1-indexed integer defining parts of a rule.
 Each rule part is considered with AND logic, so if a rule has 2 parts, the logic is part 1 AND part 2 has to be met for the touch to be evaluated **true** against that rule.
-`attribute`: The derived property that is being evaluated for the rule part.
+- `attribute`: The derived property that is being evaluated for the rule part.
 If the attribute doesn't match any fields in the model then logically is will always output **false**.
 Properties available are:
   - `touch_category`: The category of the touch as per the touch rules
   - `conversion_category`: The category of the conversion as per the conversion rules
   - `convert_touch_count`: The total number of attributed touches.
   - `convert_seq_up`: The consecutive touch number based on the timestamp ascending.
   - `convert_seq_down`: The consecutive touch number based on the timestamp descending.
   - `interval_pre`: Time in seconds between the touch and the touch preceding.
   - `interval_post`: Time in seconds between the touch and the touch following.
   - `interval_convert`: Time in seconds between the touch and the attributed conversion.

->The 'convert_seq' properties are used when the attribution rules are touch order based - should as first touch, last touch, u-shaped, w-shaped models.
+>The 'convert_seq' properties are used when the attribution rules are positional - such as first touch, last touch, u-shaped, w-shaped models.
->The 'interval' preoprties are used when the attribution rules are time based - such as time decay model (less common)
+>The 'interval' properties are used when the attribution rules are time-based - such as a decay model.

-`relation`: The SQL boolean logic operator used to evalute the attribute and value. \
+- **`relation`:** The SQL boolean logic operator used to evalute the attribute and value.
-`value`: The value evaluted for the rule part.
+- **`value`:** The value evaluted for the rule part.

-### Conversion Shares
+## Conversion Shares

 The conversion shares seed is used to map attribution rules specs to decimal percentage conversion credits that are applied to matching touches.

-Conversion Share Example (mapping to the attribution rule example above, using generally accepted conversion share values):
+### Conversion Share Example
+> N.B. line spaces are for readability - they should not be included in the actual seed file
 ```
 model_id,spec,share